3 minute read

 Learning interest

 Referring to the levels of motivation a pupil possesses to learn, learning interest will indicate how passionate learners feel about general and specialised subjects.
 A pupil with a low interest score could be feeling unmotivated due to his or her academic ability or disruptive external factors and circumstances.
-Teachers should assess his or her ability level to ascertain the situation that is impacting their motivation.
+Teachers should assess their ability level to ascertain the situation that is impacting their motivation.

-A medium-scoring pupil could be an averagely performing learner and lacking interest in achieving more.
-This pupil could be more introverted than their peers, and teachers should work on improving his or her confidence.
+A medium-scoring pupil could be an averagely performing learner and lack interest in achieving more.
+This pupil could be more introverted than their peers, and teachers should work on improving confidence.

-A highly motivated student, however, could be a high academic performer across all subjects, or a pupil with a specific passion for a specialist subject.
+A highly motivated student can be a high academic performer across all subjects, or a pupil with a specific passion for a specialist subject.
 This type of student should be encouraged to pursue his or her passion to prosper in future.